Introduction

 Business has significant impacts on human rights.
 Companies create jobs and pay taxes that provide governments with resources to create the infrastructure needed for people to realize and assert their human rights.
 However, corporate conduct can also adversely affect the rights of workers, consumers, and communities.

-This part-time Master`s is developed and taught by the Department of Comparative Politics, University of Bergen, in cooperation with the Rafto Foundation and Institute for Human Rights and Business.
+This part-time Master`s course is developed and taught by the Department of Comparative Politics, University of Bergen, in cooperation with the Rafto Foundation (external link) and Institute for Human Rights and Business (external link)

 How do I apply?